SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/configure-legacy-public-folders-for-hybrid.md

     > [!NOTE]
     > We recommend that the only mailbox that you add to this database is the proxy mailbox that you'll create in the next step.
 No other mailboxes should be created on this mailbox database.

-3. Create a proxy mailbox within the new mailbox database and hide the mailbox from the address book.
+3. Create a proxy mailbox within the new mailbox database, and hide the mailbox from the address book.
 The SMTP of this mailbox will be returned by AutoDiscover as the  _DefaultPublicFolderMailbox_ SMTP, so that by resolving this SMTP the client can reach the legacy exchange server for public folder access.

   ```
   New-Mailbox -Name <PFMailbox1> -Database <NewMDBforPFs>